Castro County License Hearing Guide

 How to Request: You can request the hearing in one of three ways:

-- Online: Visit the Texas DPS website (www.dps.texas.gov) and navigate to the Driver License section.
-Look for information regarding ALR hearings and online request options.
+- Online: The Texas DPS website (www.dps.texas.gov) should be checked for ALR hearing request options.

-- Phone: Call the Texas DPS Driver License Division at a dedicated number.
+- Phone: Call the Texas DPS Driver License Division.
 This number is available on the DPS website.
 Make sure you have your driver's license number and arrest information ready.

 - Mail: Send a written request to the Texas DPS address designated for ALR hearing requests.
 This address can be found on the DPS website and on the paperwork you received at the time of your arrest.
 Your written request must include: